prafulladiwesh/ObjectNetIntrospection/README.md

   2. Find potential hypothesis out of the pattern
   3. Color Feature Introspection & Image Enhancement.
   4. Rotation and Translation Invariance check.

+### Note : This is an ongoing project.
+Any changes done will be pushed in this repository.